JetBrains-Research/dataset-anonymizer/README.md

 Just clone the repo by `git clone https://github.com/nbirillo/dataset-anonymizer.git` and run `./gradlew :cli -Pinput=/path/to/folder/with/dataset`.

-To build a .zip distribution of the plugin to run `./gradlew build shadowJar`.
+To build a .zip distribution of the plugin run `./gradlew build shadowJar`.
 The .zip is located in `build/distributions/dataset-anonymizer-1.0-SNAPSHOT.zip`.